Providing Support is Not an Easy Task

 Talk to a friend

-When answering a ticket, you need to use a simple vocabulary, talk to the customer as if you were on a couch with a friend.
+When answering a ticket, you need to use a simple vocabulary, and talk to the customer as if you were on a couch with a friend.
 No need to be too informal, customers want replies they can understand.
-No need to be too technical either, explain the situation, don’t go too deep though.
+No need to be too technical either, explain the situation, but don’t go too deep though.

 Update your docs

-Docs is crucial to reduce the number of tickets you get every day.
-So, each time you face a new issue, update your doc, that will help next customers to solve the same issue without having to create a ticket.
-You can also use videos in your docs, it’s a great way to explain step by step actions, but be sure to stay up to date.
+Docs are crucial to reduce the number of tickets you get every day.
+So, each time you face a new issue, update your doc, that will help the next customers to solve the same issue without having to create a ticket.
+You can also use videos in your docs, it’s a great way to explain step-by-step actions, but be sure to stay up to date.
 Also, make sure your docs search engine is powerful and precise.
-If not, if you think your search form is too weak in providing good results, improve your docs pages SEO.
+If not, if you think your search form is too weak in providing good results, improve your docs pages’ SEO.

 Be nice, always and forever

-Finally, no matter how bad your day is, you have to be nice with your customers.
-Don’t let your customers feel your stress, your anxiety.
+Finally, no matter how bad your day is, you have to be nice to your customers.
+Don’t let your customers feel your stress, or your anxiety.
 Being fast and nice will always be appreciated by your customers even if you don’t solve the ticket in one answer.
-Use simple nice words, your customers want to talk with humans, not robots.
+Use nice simple words, your customers want to talk with humans, not robots.

 “It’s going to be rainy this weekend in San Francisco, don’t forget your umbrella!”

-For a few months I tried a simple thing: after replying to a ticket I added a small sentence based on the customer local weather (provided by our internal tool), and I have to admit that worked great.
+For a few months I tried a simple thing: after replying to a ticket I added a small sentence based on the customer’s local weather (provided by our internal tool), and I have to admit that worked great.
 Adding “It’s going to be rainy this weekend in San Francisco, don’t forget your umbrella!” or “Enjoy the sun tomorrow, it will be the sunniest day in Toronto this week” breaks the barrier between people, try it!